rsokl/Learning_Python/Python/Module2_EssentialsOfPython/Basic_Objects.md

 ''
 ```

-An f-string is special because it permits us to write Python code *within* a string; any expression within curly brackets (`{}`) will be executed as Python code, and the resulting value will be converted to a string and inserted into the f-string at that position.
+An f-string is special because it permits us to write Python code *within* a string; any expression within curly brackets, `{}`, will be executed as Python code, and the resulting value will be converted to a string and inserted into the f-string at that position.

 ```python
 >>> x = 7.9